UEk/wgs84/README.md

 A small library fully implemented in Typescript to handle WGS84 coordinates and distances in meters between them.
 Will parse and give output in GeoJSON if needed.

+Functions and classes will throw if fed impossible values, e.g. lat >90 deg.
+Make sure to handle that!

 No dependencies to other NPM modules.

 ## Getting Started